Pilchuck Glass School

 Pilchuck Glass School is an international center for glass art education.
 The school was founded in 1971 by Dale Chihuly, Ruth Tamura, Anne Gould Hauberg (1917-2016), and John H. Hauberg (1916-2002).
 The campus is located on a former tree farm in Stanwood, Washington, in the United States.
 The administrative offices are located in Seattle.
-The name "Pilchuck" comes from the local Native American language and translates to "red water" in reference to the Pilchuck River.
+The name "Pilchuck" comes from the Chinook Jargon language and translates to "red water" in reference to the Pilchuck River.
 Pilchuck offers one-, two-, or three-week resident classes each summer in a broad spectrum of glass techniques.
 They also offer residencies for emerging and established artists working in all media.